PaulLeCam/react-leaflet/packages/website/docs/api-components.md

 title: Child components
 ---

-:::warning MapContainer required
+:::caution MapContainer required
-Child components can only be used as decendants of a `MapContainer` component.
+Child components can only be used as decendants of a [`MapContainer` component](api-map.md#mapcontainer).
 :::

 ## Props